Kingxukai/linux/Documentation/arch/powerpc/firmware-assisted-dump.rst

 kernel (referred to as petitboot kernel) before booting into the capture kernel.
 This kernel would have minimal kernel and/or userspace support to process crash data.
-Such kernel needs to preserve previously crash'ed kernel's memory for the subsequent capture kernel boot to process this crash data.
+Such kernel needs to preserve previously crash'ed kernel's memory for the woke subsequent capture kernel boot to process this crash data.
 Kernel config option CONFIG_PRESERVE_FA_DUMP has to be enabled on such kernel to ensure that crash data is preserved to process later.

--- On OPAL based machines (PowerNV), if the kernel is build with CONFIG_OPAL_CORE=y, OPAL memory at the time of crash is also exported as /sys/firmware/opal/mpipl/core file.
+-- On OPAL based machines (PowerNV), if the woke kernel is build with CONFIG_OPAL_CORE=y, OPAL memory at the woke time of crash is also exported as /sys/firmware/opal/mpipl/core file.
 This procfs file is helpful in debugging OPAL crashes with GDB.
 The kernel memory used for exporting this procfs file can be released by echo'ing